ga-wdi-boston/ruby-enumerable-comparable/README.md

 Now we'll read two files at the same time.
 This is a good time to look at [Enumerator](http://ruby-doc.org/core-2.2.3/Enumerator.html) which is what gets returned when we call `each` without a block.

+We'll also need to look briefly at exception handling as Enumerator relies on this mechanism.

 ## Cards in Ruby

-Let's explore the start of writing a card game in Ruby.
+Let's explore the start of writing a card game in Ruby using `lib/card.rb` and `lib/deck.rb`.

 ## Ranges as lists